 It’s also possible that other software using http.sys could be exposing the vulnerability, including Microsoft Internet Information Service (IIS), WinRM (Windows Remote Management), and WSDAPI (Web Services for Devices).
 Ullrich noted that http.sys can be described “as the core HTTP engine inside IIS.”
 Administrators can use the netsh command to list all processes that use http.sys:

 netsh http show servicestate

 Microsoft rates the exploitability as “Exploitation More Likely,” and recommends patching this vulnerability as soon as possible.
 To put things in context, when Microsoft patched a similar wormable remote code execution flaw in the HTTP Protocol Stack (CVE-2021-31166) last May, it took less than a week for proof-of-concept code to be posted online.

-Despite its critical rating, the actual exploit may wind up not as damaging as it could be, cautions Ullrich.
-“Past vulnerabilities were never fully exploited as several techniques were used to mitigate exploitation, and PoCs released were only able to cause a denial of service,” he says.
+Despite its critical rating, the actual exploit may wind up not as damaging as it could be, Ullrich said.
+“Past vulnerabilities were never fully exploited as several techniques were used to mitigate exploitation, and PoCs released were only able to cause a denial of service,” he wrote.
 There was a “similar fire drill” for an integer overflow vulnerability affecting http.sys in IIS back in 2015, but it “never amounted to much.”

-Ullrich notes that a web application firewall would be able to block requests with trailers (where the malicious code would be hidden).
+Ullrich noted that a Web application firewall would be able to block requests with trailers (where the malicious code would be hidden).
 That could buy organizations some time as they figure out the deployment schedule.
 At the moment, IT teams have a window of opportunity before any PoCs or exploits are published to assess their exposure and mitigate found issues.